 Does this mean nootropics don’t work?
 Not really.
-It just means that, for the most part, we don’t know if they work.
+It just means that, for the most part, we don’t know for sure if (or how) they work.
 For one thing, a lot of the claims of cognitive enhancement are based on observation.
 Of the studies that do exist, many were conducted on animals or have relatively small human sample sizes.
+(We talked about it a bunch in our article: Best Nootropics for ADHD).
 And, while research that proves efficacy in animals is often followed by similar findings in human trials, it’s not always the case.
 18

 There is, of course, the placebo effect which is not to be ignored.
 Consider this: in a 2014 study examining medication for migraines, researchers found the placebo to be 50 percent as effective as the real drug in reducing pain associated with migraines.
 19 Our point here is that if the nootropic Instagram ad has you sold, you may not need clinically proven efficacy for real results.
 The placebo effect is real and it just may be enough to achieve the desired nootropic benefits regardless of conclusive human trials.